HAVA does not necessarily endorse any Web site or service included on this page. We offer the links and phone numbers for your exploration.

-ASPCA's virtual pet behavorist site - Step by Step Advice for Dog, Cat, and even Horse behavior issues.
+ASPCA’s virtual pet behaviorist site – Step by Step Advice for Dog, Cat, and even Horse behavior issues.

-Dr. P's Dog Training - This site offers hellp on everything from seperation anxiety and submisssive urination to working with your deaf or blind dog.
+Dr. P’s Dog Training – This site offers help with separation anxiety and submissive urination to working with your deaf or blind dog.

-Pet Behavior Problems - Fee-based consultations on pet behavior and on choosing the right pet for your personality and lifesytle.
+Pet Behavior Problems – Fee-based consultations on pet behavior and choosing the right pet for your personality and lifestyle.